obrie/retrokit/README.md

 There are also system-specific features, including:

-* Automatic joystick selection for Commodore 64 via C64 Dreams spreadsheet
+* Automatic joystick selection for Commodore 64 via C64 Dreams project
 * Automatic integration of eXoDOS configurations for PC games
 * Automatic selection of the best emulator per-game for Arcade, Atari Jaguar, and N64
 * Automatic filtering of runnable games for Sega Saturn